pt-icp-hub/ICP-AI-Hackathon-Index/README.md

 Kickstart your AI project with one of these awesome templates:

 ### 1. OnChain AI with Motoko 🚀🧠
 Develop canisters using **Motoko** and leverage the LLM canister from the DFINITY Foundation for on-chain AI integration.
-This template also includes an example of **OpenChat integration**, demonstrating how to build chatbots similar to Telegram bots on the IC!
 🔗 [OnChain Motoko Template](https://github.com/pt-icp-hub/ICP-AI-Hackathon-OnChain-Motoko)

 ### 2. OnChain AI with Azle (TypeScript) 💻⚙️